-There are a number of doctors and other medical professionals who diagnose and treat people with lung cancer.
-Together, they make up the comprehensive medical or healthcare team that a patient sees over the course of his or her care.1,2
+There are many doctors and other healthcare professionals who diagnose and treat lung cancer patients.
+Together, they make up the comprehensive healthcare team that works with a patient over the course of care to develop the best treatment plan.1,2,3

-Family practitioners and internists are doctors who have completed a residency in family medicine or internal medicine.
-They are often the first to find your cancer.
-They can work together with the specialists and subspecialists to help coordinate your care.
+Family practitioners and internists: primary care doctors who are often the first to suspect or find the cancer.
+They can work together with the other members of the healthcare team to help coordinate your care.

-- Medical oncologists treat cancer by using medicines, such as Treatment with drugs that kill cancer cells or A type of treatment that uses drugs to identify and attack specific types of cancer cells with less harm to normal cells.
-Your medical oncologist may also refer you to other specialists for treatment.
+- Medical oncologists treat cancer by using drugs, such as Treatment with drugs that kill cancer cells or A type of treatment that uses drugs to identify and attack specific types of cancer cells with less harm to normal cells.
+A medical oncologist may also refer a patient to other specialists for treatment.

 - Radiation oncologists use X-rays and other types of The use of high-energy radiation from x-rays, gamma rays, neutrons, protons, and other sources to kill cancer cells and shrink tumors to treat cancer.

 - Surgical oncologists use surgery to diagnose and treat cancer.
 They can do biopsies and remove An abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 A thoracic surgical oncologist specializes in surgeries on lung tumors and other tumors found inside the chest.